 - Leaks in the walls

-These are particularly damaging, as you often don’t notice the leak itself until significant damage has been done.
+These are particularly damaging, as you often do not notice the leak itself until significant damage has been done.

 WHAT CAUSES PIPE BREAKS?